commercionetwork/commercionetwork/docs/nodes/statesync-node-installation.md

-Under the state sync section in `$HOME/.commercionetwork/config/config.toml` you will find multiple settings that need to be configured in order for your node to use state sync.
+Under the state sync section in `$HOME/.commercionetwork/config/config.toml` you find multiple settings that need to be configured in order for your node to use state sync.
-You need get information from chain about trusted block using
+You need get information from the chain about trusted block using

 Select open rpc services of chains